 Netflix has announced that it will launch its online video streaming service in Nordic countries by the end of the year, but wouldn’t be called on a specific date.

-In one of the company’s smaller international launches Netflix will become available to the estimated 8+ million broadband subscribers (out of combined population of about 25 million people) in Norway, Denmark, Sweden and Finland.
+In one of the company’s smaller international launches Netflix will become available to the estimated 8+ million broadband subscribers (out of a combined population of about 25 million people) in Norway, Denmark, Sweden and Finland.
 Earlier this year Netflix became available to 25+ million broadband subscribers (out of a combined population of 66 million people) in the UK and Ireland.
 The company has made no announcement on a possible launch in Iceland.

 Netflix says that it is now the leading international TV and film subscription service with – by our calculations – a total possible broadband audience of about 163 million users (out of a combined population of 1 billion people).
 Netflix says it has a current user-base of 27 million subscribers.